adrienlaws/meridian59-admin-docs/README.md

 `dm disguise ant` | (or other monster name)
 `dm get items`
-`dm get` | misc, gems reagents food weapons armor ammo wands rings sundries games necklaces potions scrolls wands masks `dm testexitpoints` | test the map exit points in a room `dm testmonstergenpoints` | test the monster generation points in a room `dm testitempoints` | test the item generation points in a room
+`dm get` | misc, gems reagents food weapons armor ammo wands rings sundries games necklaces potions scrolls wands masks `dm testexitpoints` | test the map exit points in a room by placing an apple at each room exit point `dm testmonstergenpoints` | test the monster generation points in a room `dm testitempoints` | test the item generation points in a room